ARM-software/AVH/DoxyGen/overview/src/main.md

 <tr>
 <td>1.3.0-beta (September 22, 2022)</td>
 <td>
- - Corstone SSE-300 VHT device is supported with [**Keil Studio Cloud**](https://www.keil.arm.com/boards/arm-v2m-mps3-sse-300-fvp-610bb98/).
+ - Arm Corstone SSE-300 model is supported with [**Keil Studio Cloud**](https://www.keil.arm.com/boards/arm-v2m-mps3-sse-300-fvp-610bb98/).
  - Provided [**eventlist utility**](https://github.com/ARM-software/CMSIS-View/tree/main/tools/eventlist) to process Event Recorder logs obtained with AVH targets.
- - Added AVH model VHT_Corstone_SSE-310_Ethos-U65 to the AMI, see [Using Arm Virtual Hardware Targets](../../simulation/html/Using.html).
+ - Added new FVP model - VHT_Corstone_SSE-310_Ethos-U65 to the AMI, see [Using Arm Fixed Virtual Platforms](../../simulation/html/Using.html).
  - Added installation of [**CMSIS-Toolbox v1.0.0**](https://github.com/Open-CMSIS-Pack/CMSIS-Toolbox) to the AMI, that also includes CMSIS-Build for command-line project builds.
  - Updated [**examples**](../../examples/html/index.html) to use dynamic credentials (IAM Role) in the GitHub CI workflow, removing the need for storing AWS credentials in GitHub Secrets.
  - Removed preinstalled Bootloader and OpenSuSE software for Corstone-1000.